• Skip to main content

 As we stepped into the heart of Tikal, the sheer magnitude of the ancient city revealed itself.

 The majestic Temple I, also known as the Temple of the Great Jaguar, stood tall before us.
 Its awe-inspiring stature and intricate architectural details captivated my attention.
-The stairs to the top are treacherous, and after a few tourists fell to their death here, climbing Temple I steps is no longer allowed.
+The stairs to the top are treacherous.
+After a few tourists fell to their death here, climbing Temple I steps is no longer allowed.

 We climbed to the top of Temple II, the Temple of the Masks, and were rewarded with breathtaking panoramic views of the surrounding jungle and two ceremonial and residential complexes.
 For a moment, we felt like ancient rulers surveying their kingdom (of course, this thought was planted by our guide before we walked to the top).